matt-hires/jekyll-foundation/README.md

-# Jekyll with foundation framework
+# Jekyll with Zurb Foundation Framework

 #### This is an updated/specialized version of this [jekyll-foundation](https://github.com/Foundation-for-Jekyll-sites/jekyll-foundation) repo.
 Thanks to [core77](https://github.com/core77)